 Francis practices primarily in the areas of corporate and commercial litigation.
 His practice includes representation in high-stakes disputes for a wide-range of clients in many industries as well as for utility companies, governmental entities and non-profits in multiple states.
 He also has enjoyed success in litigating, in both federal and state appellate courts, groundbreaking Second Amendment cases and related constitutional issues on behalf of civil rights organizations.
 In 2015, he was honored with The Chief Justice William Killen Award for Distinguished Second Amendment Appellate Advocacy.

-He is the managing member of the Wilmington, Delaware, office of Eckert Seamans Cherin & Mellott, LLC.
-He is also on the firm’s Executive Committtee and serves as a Vice-Chair of the firm’s Commercial Litigation Group.
+He is the Vice Chair of the Commercial Litigation Group of Eckert Seamans Cherin & Mellott, LLC.
+For many years he served as the managing member of the Wilmington, Delaware, office of the firm, as well as serving on the firm’s Executive Committtee.
 Martindale-Hubbell has given him its highest rating of “AV” based on peer review of ability and ethical standards.
 He has been described as “a brand name in Delaware corporate litigation” and has also been referred to as the “dean of Delaware law bloggers”.
 Another publication has written: “Pileggi’s blog is the premier online resource for coverage of the Delaware Chancery Court”.
 Yet another called his blog “essential reading for anyone interested in Delaware corporate law”.
 In 2016, he was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business as a “Recognized Practitioner” in Chancery – Delaware.

 Francis served until recently on the Board of Trustees of Neumann University in Aston, Pennsylvania, and was named in 2005 by the Prime Minister of Italy as a Cavaliere.
 Also in 2005, he was appointed by the Governor of Kentucky as a Kentucky Colonel.
 He is a member of the National Italian American Foundation and Legatus International.
 He is also a member of the Order of Malta.
 He is a former member of the Board of Governors of the Delaware Trial Lawyers Association.

-He writes an ethics column for The Bencher, the national publication of The American Inns of Court and a column for the publication of the National Association of Corporate Directors.
+Since 1997, he has written an ethics column for The Bencher, the national publication of The American Inns of Court, and for many years he wrote a column for the publication of the National Association of Corporate Directors.
 He is the former Editor for the Newsletter of the ABA Business Law Section’s Business and Corporate Litigation Committee, and former co-chair of the Ethics Subcommittee of the ABA Litigation Section’s Business and Commercial Litigation Committee.

 He wrote the Foreword to the Second Edition of The Lawyer’s Business Valuation Handbook, by Dr. Shannon Pratt.
 His Delaware Corporate and Commercial Litigation Blog at www.delawarelitigation.com has been selected as a Top Blog by LexisNexis, and in 2011 and 2012 was selected by the American Bar Association as one of the Top 100 law-related blogs in the country.
 Selected articles and seminars presented as well as recent quotes from publications are available in the bio on my firm’s website.